-Silver grass is considered an essential part of the Mid-Autumn Festival.
-It symbolizes the coming of autumn in traditional Japanese culture, and was once used by the Japanese to decorate roofs and feed animals.
-Silver grass is also said to ward off bad spirits.
-It is usually put in a vase or positioned at the front door by farmers.
+It is considered an essential part of the festival and symbolizes the coming of autumn in traditional Japanese culture.
+Pampas grass was once used by the Japanese to thatch roofs and feed animals.
+It is also said to ward off bad spirits and it is usually put in a vase or positioned by the front door by farmers.
 It also serves as an offering to the moon god.

-During the Mid-Autumn Festival in Japan, taro and gnocchi are the most common snacks, as their raw ingredients are freshly harvested before the festival.
+During the Japanese Mid-Autumn Festival, taro and gnocchi are the most common snacks, as their raw ingredients are freshly harvested before the festival.
 Most Japanese gnocchi are ball-shaped, but the ones from Osaka are taro-shaped.